CFL 2019: Brace from Suhair VP and Britto PM help Mohun Bagan thrash Southern Samity 4-0 | Goal.com

 Kibu Vicuna decided to make eight changes to the starting XI that lost to Mohammedan Sporting 3-2 in their last match in the Calcutta Football League (CFL).

-Shilton Paul was reinstated at goal, with Ashutosh Mehta, Bikramjit Singh, Fran Morante and Gurjinder Kumar forming a four-man backline.
+Shilton Paul was reinstated at goal, with Ashutosh Mehta, Bikramjit Singh, Fran Morante, and Gurjinder Kumar forming a four-man backline.
 Britto PM and Nongdamba Naorem were deployed at the flanks, whereas Shilton D’Silva and Joseba Beitia slotted inn at the centre of the park.
-Kibu Vicuna chose to field both Suhair VP and Salvo Chammoro in the attacking third in search of an early goal.
+Kibu Vicuna chose to field both Suhair VP and Salvo Chamorro in the attacking third in search of an early goal.

 The Spaniard was not disappointed by his strikers as Suhair opened the scoring for the Green and Maroons as early as the seventh minute.